Join us for an adventure in flavor!

 The bowl of stew with the pot in the background.

 Filipino cooking is so easy, yet packed with dense flavors.
-If you want to try some new Asian style recipe, give this stew a try.
+If you want to try some new Asian style recipe, cook Chicken Asado, my style!
 It’s more like chicken cacciatore, braised in tomato sauce, just some additional Asian flavors.
-Pin or bookmark this stew and keep on coming back to GypsyPlate.
-There’s a lot more coming your way… 🙂

-Chicken Asado, on my Gypsy Plate… enjoy!
+Chicken Asado, on our Gypsy Plate… enjoy!

 Bowl of chicken asado atop the Gypsy Plate.